ProctorU Student Information

 • Document technical problems by communicating with your instructor immediately (typically via email).
 Provide screenshots, when possible.

-• Have ProctorU support information available in case of connection issues.
+• Have ProctorU support information available in case of technical issues.

 Support